-Greyhound Rehoming Policy
+Greyhound Rehoming Policy &

-The Commission has revised its Rehoming Policy so that it supports and underpins the industry's commitment to achieving zero unnecessary euthanasia.
+The Commission has revised its Rehoming Policy so that it supports and underpins the industry's commitment to achieving zero unnecessary euthanasia

-The new policy will take effect from 1 May 2023.
+The new policy took effect on 1 May, 2023

-KEY CHANGES TO THE POLICY
+>>>>>> KEY CHANGES TO THE POLICY

-- Participants are no longer allowed to surrender retired greyhounds to a NSW or interstate facility that conducts animal research, animal plasma or blood collection. - Greyhounds can only be rehomed to Council pounds with prior approval of the Commission. - The making of two genuine attempts to rehome and notifying GWIC of the intent to euthanise is no longer permitted. - A greyhound can be euthanised if it has bitten a person (with medical evidence) or it has failed a temperament assessment by a veterinary practitioner or other person approved by GRNSW.
+Participants are no longer allowed to surrender retired greyhounds to a NSW or interstate facility that conducts animal research, animal plasma or blood collection.

+Greyhounds can only be rehomed to council pounds with prior approval of the Commission.

+The making of two genuine attempts to rehome and notifying the Commission of the intent to euthanise is no longer permitted.
-A greyhound can only be euthanised where:

-- a veterinarian certifies that euthanasia is necessary for the welfare of the greyhound (medical euthanasia) - it has been declared a dangerous dog under s 34 of the Companion Animals Act or by court order - there is history of the greyhound biting a person (including medical evidence) - it has failed a temperament assessment by a veterinary practitioner or other person approved by GRNSW.
+A greyhound can be euthanised if it has bitten a person (with medical evidence) or it has failed a temperament assessment by a veterinary practitioner or other person approved by the Commission.

+A GREYHOUND CAN ONLY BE EUTHANISED WHERE:

+A veterinarian certifies that euthanasia is necessary for the welfare of the greyhound (medical euthanasia).

+It has been declared a dangerous dog under \$34 of the Companion Animals Act or by court order.

+There is a history of the greyhound biting a person, including medical evidence.

+It has failed a temperament assessment by a veterinarian practitioner or other person approved by the Commission.